yene/Monikers/README.md

 ```

 # Todo
+* add nice dialog boxes
+* let person select 5 of 8 cards
 * viewport fix
 * try to use ES6 and convert
 * animate the game setup
-* add pause when click on the timer
+* add play/pause when click on the timer
 * add "A dumb party game
 that respects your intelligence."
 * Rounds
+* secret round 4 rounds (just with your hands - No words, no movement, just a singular noise.)